Shiny Pokémon: Reception

 Due to the popularity of trying to obtain Shiny Pokémon, dedicated "hunters" emerged, who often spend many hours attempting to obtain specific Shiny Pokémon.
 In interviews with IGN, many hunters from the community believed that its popularity stemmed from the desire for the end result of a Shiny, a sentiment echoed by Polygon's Allegra Frank.
 Many fans play solely to hunt particular Shinies, which Sports Illustrated writer Ryan Woodrow believed required greater commitment and patience than other facets of the games.
-Some streamers partake in Shiny hunting, which garners considerable view counts online, though it can cause mental stress due to the focus needed in partaking in the hunt while simultaneously keeping audiences entertained.
+Some streamers partake in Shiny hunting, which garners considerable view counts online, though it can cause mental stress due to the focus needed to partake in the hunt while simultaneously keeping audiences entertained.

 According to Polygon, Shiny Pokémon have become easier to obtain in more recent entries in the Pokémon franchise, which has caused a split in hunters, with some believing that Shinies obtained in more recent games are not "worth as much" as Shinies encountered in older games.
 Due to this, some have taken on more difficult hunts, with some attempting to obtain a "Living Dex", wherein they obtain every Pokémon in the franchise in their Shiny forms, while others have chosen to hunting down Pokémon with "marks", which yield special in-game honorifics that can be attached to a Pokémon.
 According to Sports Illustrated, others have attempted to individualize their Shinies by using specific Poké Balls to capture their Pokémon, though this has led to some criticizing others for using less rare or easier to use Poké Balls.
 Their introduction in Go has been considered controversial by Nintendo Life, as due to their high odds of being encountered in those games, many players believed that it has caused the value of Shinies to degrade overall.

 The designs of Shiny Pokémon have often been critiqued.
 Woodrow believed that the best Shiny forms for Pokémon were ones that were "visually striking" and unique in comparison to the Pokémon's original color palette.
 Woodrow stated that he believed the series' designers were too concerned with keeping a particular species' "feel" intact, which resulted in weaker Shiny palettes that were not as interesting, and stated that the designers should try giving "a completely new take on an already great design."
 Ben Sledge, writing for TheGamer, believed that Shiny designs had gotten worse as the series progressed, especially in recent games such as Pokémon Scarlet and Violet.

 A black-hat hacking group known as ShinyHunters is believed to have derived its alias from the mechanic.